 - This option tells the system to delete the file.

-method is called, if the method is not called then a best effort attempt is made to try and delete the file when JVM terminates.
+- It makes the best effort to delete the file when appropriate method is called, if the method is not called then a best effort attempt is made to try and delete the file when JVM terminates.

 - This option tells the system not to follow symbolic links.